Robert Pérez (baseball)

 Robert Alexander Pérez Jiménez (born June 4, 1969) is a Venezuelan former professional baseball outfielder who played for the Toronto Blue Jays, Seattle Mariners, Montreal Expos, New York Yankees and Milwaukee Brewers of Major League Baseball (MLB) in parts of six seasons spanning 1994–2001.
 Listed at 6' 3", 205 lb., he batted and threw right handed.
+Pérez is the manager of the Caciques de Distrito of the Venezuelan Major League.

 Career

 Born in Ciudad Bolívar, Pérez started his professional baseball career in the Venezuelan League as a 19-year-old rookie during the 1988–1989 season.
 He was signed by the Blue Jays organization as an amateur free agent in 1989.

 In a six-season career, Pérez posted a batting average of .254 (126-for-497) with eight home runs and 74 runs batted in in 221 games, including 49 runs, 19 doubles, one triple and three stolen bases.